insin/newforms/docs/forms.rst

 These values are only displayed for unbound forms, and they're not used as fallback values if a particular value isn't provided.

-Where both a Field and Form define an initial valu for the same field, the Form-level ``initial`` gets precedence:
+Where both a Field and Form define an initial value for the same field, the Form-level ``initial`` gets precedence:

 .. code-block:: javascript